 Juan Manuel Fangio (1952 – injury)

-Having been narrowly beaten by Nino Farina in F1 racing's inaugural world championship in 1950, Fangio came good a year later as two wins and two podiums proved enough to propel him to a first championship crown.
-Alfa Romeo - with whom Fangio had competed in both seasons – withdrew ahead of the '52 campaign, but the Argentine appeared to have a seat at BRM.
-Fate though had other ideas: Fangio was badly injured in an early-season crash at a non-championship race at Monza, and ended up having to sit out the entire eight-race calendar.
+Having been narrowly beaten by Nino Farina in F1 racing's inaugural world championship in 1950, Fangio came good a year later as three wins and two other podiums proved enough to propel him to a first championship crown.
+Alfa Romeo - with whom Fangio had competed in both seasons - withdrew ahead of the '52 campaign, but the Argentine appeared to have a seat at BRM.
+Fate though had other ideas: Fangio was badly injured in a crash at a non-championship race at Monza, and ended up missing the entire eight-race calendar.
 In Fangio's absence, Ferrari's Alberto Ascari romped to the title - but Fangio would return in 1953, and go on to claim every championship between 1954 and '57.

 Mike Hawthorn (1959 – retired)